Center for Jewish Life

 We’re ready to start building such a place, thanks to the generosity of David Greenbaum ’73 and his wife, Laureine, of New York City.
 They’ve pledged $2.5 million to establish the Greenbaum Center for Jewish Life.
 The University has offered the land.
 Several alumni leaders have pledged their support.

 Through a partnership with Hillel International—the largest Jewish campus organization in the world—students at Rochester find a welcoming environment and excellent programs that foster communal exploration of Jewish religion, culture, values, and traditions.
-From social justice initiatives, to Israel advocacy and education, to Shabbat and Holiday services and meals, there are many opportunitiesto engage, learn, and grow.
+From Shabbat and holiday celebrations, learning opportunities, social action projects, community gatherings and social events, Israel travel, and more, there are many opportunities to engage, learn, and grow.
 We aspire to do more, and we can—once we open the doors to the Greenbaum Center.

-The planned 6,500-square-foot Greenbaum Center will be located on Wilson Boulevard, near the corner of Fraternity Road.
-It will offer a historic-looking facade, to blend with the beautiful buildings around it.
-Inside, it will house a multipurpose programming space, two state-of-the-art kosher kitchens, classrooms, a conference room, and staff offices.
+The planned Greenbaum Center will house a multipurpose programming space, two state-of-the-art kosher kitchens, a conference room, a Beit Midrash study/prayer space, and staff offices.
+Spaces are being intentionally designed to best support evolving Jewish student needs today, tomorrow, and long into the future.
 All of the interior spaces will be modern and bright and—by their very design—will invite community, collaboration, and connection.

-Within the Greenbaum Center, we will offer a rich array of programming, hold community and faith-building events, and provide a vibrant place for students to gather, socialize, and deepen their faith.
-It will offer the right kind of environment
+Within the Greenbaum Center we will offer a rich array of programming, and provide a vibrant place for students to gather, socialize, and deepen their connection to Jewish traditions and community.
+It will offer the right kind of environment to properly:

 “The Greenbaum Center will give our Jewish students, faculty, and staff a place to call home, and provide a resource rich with programming and services to the Rochester area Jewish community.
 This is an invaluable opportunity to further nurture and engage our community, while helping students find deeper meaning and purpose.”